35 SEO Interview Questions You Must Ask a Prospective SEO Analyst

 - What method do you use to redirect a page?

-- How have you utilized structured data to earn featured snippets?
+- How have you used structured data to earn featured snippets?

-For other potential interview questions, check out our 15 Content Writer Interview Questions You Need to Ask article!
+For other potential digital marketing interview questions, check out our 15 Content Writer Interview Questions You Need to Ask.

 Are you in need of an SEO agency?
 Request a free quote from us.
 We’d love to talk to you about your digital marketing needs!